vommidapuchinni/ELEVATELABS-TASK-1/README.md

 After the pipeline runs, the Docker image is available on DockerHub

+I pulled the image from DockerHub and ran it.
-Access it by opening the browser and go to: http://localhost:3000
+Then I accessed the app in my browser using:: http://localhost:3000